 Feeling ill is awful, and often spreads into all aspects of your life - you miss out on social events, can't support the family as well or get behind at work.
 This compounds stress and often means we are sicker and for longer.
-Usually, we take a few days off and then WFH a few days, however during lockdown, being sick comes with an added sense of fear and isolation.
+Even with greater flexibility to WFH, we don't always take the necessary time to rest.

 So what should you do if you get ill?

 Hot drinks & herbal teas: This will ensure you maintain hydrated but are also soothing, providing healing qualities.
 Hot water with thyme, peppermint, ginger, lemon, turmeric or yarrow are my favourite.
 Please note, this excludes cow's milk and caffeinated drinks.
 Milk increases mucus production and caffeine is a diuretic.

 Sleep with window cracked open to get some fresh air: Stale and stagnant air means the body can be slower to recover.
 Mentally this is also invaluable, especially if you're bid ridden as it provides a connection to the outside world.

 Don’t overeat: Allow the body to focus on healing and fighting infection.
 When you are ill your body naturally loses its appetite and this is so it can divert energy towards fighting infection, rather than digesting.
 Eating meals that are easy to digest means the body can focus on repair.
 Soups, stews and broths are kind on the gut, and full of vital nutrients.
 As soon as you feel hunger again this is a good sign that you are recovering so be sure to replenish all the lost nutrients with lots of fresh fruits and vegetables.
 Don't forget fibre too, to ensure that you can eliminate the dead bacteria quickly via excretion.